msveshnikov/jira-clone-autocode/docs/marketing_strategy.md

 5. **Month 9-10**: Run "Agile Transformation Series"
 6. **Month 11-12**: Organize "Open Source Contribution Drive"

-By following this strategy, the JIRA  project can effectively reach its target audience, communicate its value proposition, and build a strong community of users and contributors.
+By following this strategy, the SCRUM  project can effectively reach its target audience, communicate its value proposition, and build a strong community of users and contributors.